 RESIDENT Age Eligible for Youth Deer License?
 Eligible for Big Game Mentored Program?
-Under 12 (11 or younger on December 31) No Yes 12-17 (12 by December 31) Yes Yes, if under the age of 16
+Under 12 (11 or younger on December 31) No Yes 12-17 (12 by December 31) Yes, HuntSafe required if 15 or younger Yes, if 15 or younger

-Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.

-1 Age Eligible for Youth Deer License?
+NONRESIDENT Age Eligible for Youth Deer License?
 Eligible for Big Game Mentored Program?
-Under 12 (11 or younger on December 31) No Yes 12-17 (12 by December 31) Yes Yes, if under the age of 16
+Under 12 (11 or younger on December 31) No Yes 12-17 (12 by December 31) Yes, HuntSafe required if 15 or younger Yes, if 15 or younger

-Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.